chrdek/QueryablDataCalc/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 <br/>
-Create folder structures using Linq
+The IQueryable port alternative of LinqDataCalc.
 <br/>
 <br/>
 <br/>
-The IQueryable port alternative of LinqDataCalc.

 Most parts of the re-written source are meant to provide a more fluent linq-like syntax alternative for some methods in the original LinqDataCalc with some examples.